What is meant by spaying or ovariohysterectomy?

 What happens when I leave my dog for this procedure?

 Your pet will be examined by a veterinarian and pre-anesthetic blood tests will usually be performed.
 If everything is acceptable, your pet will be anesthetized.
 Most pets will have an intravenous catheter placed to administer the anesthetic and to provide fluid therapy during the surgery.
-After your pet is anesthetized, a breathing tube will be placed in her trachea or windpipe.
+After your pet is anesthetized, a breathing tube will be placed in her trachea (windpipe).
 This will allow the delivery of oxygen and gas anesthetic directly into the lungs.
-The surgery consists of making an incision just below the umbilicus and removing both the ovaries and uterus.
+The surgery consists of making an incision just below the umbilicus (belly button) and removing both the ovaries and uterus, or just the ovaries depending on your veterinarian’s technique.
 Many veterinarians use absorbable sutures so that you do not have to return to have them removed.

 Are there any post-operative precautions I should take?